Linus404/TwiTok/README.md

 For real-world use cases, you can check out the YouTube channels:

-@MakiHighlights, who edits their videos for a more concise and engaging format.
 @BlizzardGuides, who curates a collection of videos and uploads them in a single compilation, averaging between 200k and 300k views per video.